“In speaking of the angels he says, ‘He makes his angels spirits, and his servants flames of fire.’” (Hebrews 1:7)

 For instance, an angel baked bread for Elijah when he was hiding out in a cave and wanted to die (1 Kings 19:3–6).

-As well, Sarah’s maidservant Hagar thought she was about to die, crying out to the Lord, when she and Ishmael sat alone in the wilderness with no food or water after Sarah banished Hagar from her home.
+As well, Sarah’s maidservant Hagar thought she was about to die; after Sarah banished Hagar from her home, she and Ishmael sat alone in the wilderness with no food or water.

 This message is also a tremendous prophecy, as Ishmael became the father of the Arab nations.